 The Belvedere Story

 Belvedere is the first neighborhood in Albemarle County planned in accordance with the design principles of the County’s Neighborhood Model, a new planning and development paradigm for the County.
-It is intended to manage growth and development in a very different way than the typical subdivision design and construction followed for decades in the County.
+It is intended to manage growth and development in a very different way than the typical subdivision design.

-The Neighborhood Model is closely aligned to the principles of Traditional Neighborhood Design, or more broadly, New Urbanism.
+The Neighborhood Model is closely aligned with the principles of Traditional Neighborhood Design or, more broadly, New Urbanism.
 It includes strategies to create mixed-use development incorporating places to live, work, shop, relax and enjoy.
-The 12 guiding principles of the County’s Neighborhood Model include:
+The 12 guiding principles of the County’s Neighborhood Model include the following:

 - Pedestrian orientation